vigneshbhuvan-nus/tp/docs/UserGuide.md

 Format: `select <INDEX OF DECK>`

 :information_source: **Note:**
-The index of the deck is the number displayed it on the user interface.
+To get the index of a deck, you may view it on the GUI.
+It is the number displayed beside a particular deck.

 Example: